Search for a solar-bound axion halo using the Global Network of Optical Magnetometers for Exotic physics searches: Introduction

 \end{widetext} where $f_q$ is referenced to a benchmark value.
 As can be seen from Eqs.~\eqref{eq:Bpl-rad} -- \eqref{eq:Bpq-tan} and in Fig.~\ref{Fig:max-pseudo-magnetic-fields}, for different axion masses, corresponding to different axion field frequencies, the radial or tangential components are relatively weaker or stronger.
 We account for this behavior in our analysis method as discussed in Sec.~\ref{sec:methods}.

-In summary, if axions of sufficiently small mass ($m_a \lesssim 10^{-14}~{\rm{eV}}/c^2$) coalesce into a halo around the Sun and the axion field interacts with proton spins through either the Hamiltonian described by Eq.\,\eqref{eq:linear-Hamiltonian} or Eq.\,\eqref{eq:quadratic-Hamiltonian}, then GNOME magnetometers could detect a common pseudo-magnetic field oscillating at $\omega_a$ [Eqs.~\eqref{eq:Bpl-rad} and \eqref{eq:Bpl-tan}] or $2\omega_a$ [Eqs.~\eqref{eq:Bpq-rad} and \eqref{eq:Bpq-tan}] pointing in a definite direction relative to the Sun's position.
-Based on this model of a solar axion halo \cite{banerjee2020relaxion,banerjee2020searching,budker2023generic}, we have developed an analysis algorithm based on cross-correlation between data from different GNOME magnetometers in order to search for the corresponding solar axion halo signal pattern.
+In summary, if axions of sufficiently small mass ($m_a \lesssim 10^{-14}~{\rm{eV}}/c^2$) coalesce into a halo around the Sun and the axion field interacts with proton spins through either the Hamiltonian described by Eq.\,\eqref{eq:linear-Hamiltonian} or Eq.\,\eqref{eq:quadratic-Hamiltonian}, then GNOME magnetometers could detect a common pseudo-magnetic field oscillating at $\omega_a$ [Eqs.~\eqref{eq:Bpl-rad} and \eqref{eq:Bpl-tan}] or $2\omega_a$ [Eqs.~\eqref{eq:Bpq-rad} and \eqref{eq:Bpq-tan}] pointing in a definite direction relative to the Sun's position.\footnote{Note that the quartic axion self-interaction invoked for halo formation does not enter the axion-proton gradient coupling directly; it affects our signal only through its role in setting the existence and density profile of the solar-bound configuration.
+In the mean-field description of Ref.\,\cite{budker2023generic} (using the Gross-Pitaevskii equation with a nonlinear term $\propto |\psi|^2\psi$), self-interactions are perturbative for ``dilute'' halos with density below the critical value where self-interaction and gravitational energies compete, so the bound state remains well approximated by the linear hydrogenic ground state with $\rho(r)\propto e^{-2r/R_\star}$ and the standard relation between field amplitude and energy density used in Eq.\,\eqref{eq:avg-halo-density} applies, and Eqs.\,\eqref{eq:Bpl-rad} -- \eqref{eq:Bpq-tan} are applicable to our considered case.
+Possible self-interaction-induced anharmonicities (e.g., frequency shifts or higher harmonics) are suppressed in this regime; if instead the present-day halo were in a dense/near-critical phase (e.g., approaching the collapse/Bosenova behavior discussed in Ref.\,\cite{budker2023generic}), a dedicated non-linear signal model would be required and the daily-modulated monochromatic template used here would generally not be optimal.} Based on this model of a solar axion halo \cite{banerjee2020relaxion,banerjee2020searching,budker2023generic}, we have developed an analysis algorithm based on cross-correlation between data from different GNOME magnetometers in order to search for the corresponding solar axion halo signal pattern.
 The data analysis is described in Sec.~\ref{sec:methods} and the results of the search are presented and interpreted in terms of constraints on solar axion halo properties in Sec.~\ref{sec:interpretation}.